-The Gower and the Swansea Bay is one of Wales’s coastal gems, with dramatic coastlines, breathtaking scenery, fresh seafood and home to some of the best surfing spots in the UK.
+The Gower and the Swansea Bay area is one of Wales’s coastal gems.
+It has dramatic coastlines, breathtaking scenery and fantastic places to eat.
+It’s also home to some of the best surfing in the UK.

 There are lots of things to do in the Gower in Wales.
 There are fantastic restaurants, coastal walks, piers, castles and more in this beautiful part of Wales.
 It’s a perfect seaside staycation spot in the UK.

-If you are thinking of visiting the Gower and the Swansea Bay area, read my Swansea Bay guide, to start planning your perfect seaside getaway.
+If you are thinking of visiting the Gower and the Swansea Bay area then this guide can help you to plan your Welsh seaside break.

 Best things to do in the Gower Wales

-The Gower Peninsula is a short drive from the Welsh city of Swansea, the Gower Peninsula is one of the most scenic parts of Wales.
+The Gower Peninsula is a short drive from the Welsh city of Swansea, and is one of the most scenic parts of Wales.

-It was actually designated as the UK’s first Area of Outstanding Natural Beauty in 1956 and is still remains as beautiful as ever.
+It was actually designated as the UK’s first Area of Outstanding Natural Beauty in 1956.
+Today, it still remains as beautiful as ever.

 Here you’ll find Gastropubs, sandy beaches, Victorian Piers, seafood and some incredible hikes.